 The behavioral health safety and quality program supports hospitals across care settings to improve identification, treatment, and recovery services for individuals with mental health and substance use disorders.
 This goal is met by providing education on behavioral health best practices, leading learning collaboratives for behavioral health hospital leadership, and using data to inform and advance behavioral health improvement across the state.

-Washington inpatient behavioral health hospital leadership are invited to participate in this monthly collaborative.
+Washington inpatient behavioral health hospital leadership are invited to participate in this monthly roundtable.
 The goal of this community is to improve patient outcomes by sharing knowledge, establishing peer networks, encouraging innovation, and collaborating to solve problems.
-If you are interested in joining this collaborative, please contact Brittany Weiner.
+If you are interested in joining this monthly meeting, please contact Brittany Weiner.

 Behavioral Health Webinars